pixeltris/YgoMaster/Docs/Updating.md

 - Log `/ayk/api/Duel.begin` for each duel (**loaner deck only**)
 - Copy all files in `YgoMasterUpdate/SoloDuels/` to `YgoMaster/Data/SoloDuels/`

-*Enable the hidden client setting `AlwaysWin` to win duels on the live game by surrendering to log this data faster.*
+*To log this data faster add `"AlwaysWin": true` to `ClientSettings.json` to win duels on the live game by surrendering.*

 ## Shop